CodingCellist/idris2-dsa-gen/README.md

-In a nutshell: DOT/GraphViz diagrams are annotated with special syntax (using DOT's built-in `label`s), the result is then parsed and turned into a Domain Specific Language (DSL) which describes Dependent State Automata (DSAs).
+In a nutshell: DOT/GraphViz diagrams are annotated with special syntax (using DOT's built-in `label`s), the result is then parsed and turned into a Domain Specific Language (DSL) which describes Dependent State Automata (DSA).
 From this DSA representation, the Idris2 code is then generated.

 ## Syntax